Anza-Azam/ImportProducts/README.md

 then to run the script node importProducts.js to run the api type command node productsApi.js
 ## Notes
+I have only used Postgres before therefore I have saved the data in the JSON File.
+I have previously written test at a synch level therefore haven't added it yet as I would need more practice with this.

 ## Improvements

+This can be improved with MongoDB and Jest functionality.
 ## What's Next
+Next with will be to add variety of data with different end points and Jest and MongoDB functionality.